 This moment yearning and thoughtful sitting alone,

-It seems to me there are other men in distant lands, young men in all cities,
+It seems to me there are other men in distant lands, as real and near to the inhabitants of them as my land is to me,

-It seems to me they are as wise, beautiful, benevolent, as any in my own lands.
+It seems to me they are as wise, beautiful, benevolent, as any in my own lands,

 And it seems to me if I could know those men I should become attached to them, as I do to men in my own lands,

-And it may be if I had known them I would have loved them.
+And it may be if I had known them I would have loved them,

 O I know we should be brethren and lovers, with gentle words, caresses, gifts from foreign lands,